Navigating the Perpetual Conflict: Strategies for Finding Peace

 All conflicts are not the same.
 Some disputes truly cannot be resolved.
 So now what?

 Solvable conflicts for one couple can be perpetual for another and vice versa.
-Perpetual conflict can be any topic.
-Common differences in relationships that become conflict revolve around sex, parenting, chores, free time, money, religion, politics, etc.
+Perpetual conflict can be on any topic.
+Common differences in relationships that become conflicts revolve around sex, parenting, chores, free time, money, religion, politics, etc.

-Solvable conflicts can be complex and also tend to be situational.
-They're typically solvable when the root is a situation rather than a personality trait or value.
-Conflicts with deeper roots, like those based on individual personality, values, or standards, are often repeated or perpetual and are the most common and complex.
+Solvable conflicts can be complex and situational.
+They're typically solvable when the root is a situation rather than a personality trait or a value.
+Conflicts with deeper roots, like those rooted in individual personality, values, or standards, are often recurring and the most common and complex.

 So, how do you manage perpetual conflict rather than resolve it?